IsaacSchemm/Pandacap/README.md

 #### Following

 Pandacap allows you to follow atproto accounts as feeds.
-For each user, you can choose whether to follow:
+For each user, you can choose whether to follow Bluesky posts, reposts, and/or likes.

-* Bluesky posts
-* Bluesky reposts
-* Bluesky likes
-* WhiteWind blog entries

 Pandacap will also look for Bluesky profile data (name and icon) when it refreshes the feed (every 8 hours, just like for RSS feeds).

-If you view a Bluesky post while logged in, and Pandacap detects that the post is available via Bridgy Fed, it will show that version of the post, to allow you to like and reply to it.
+If you view a Bluesky post while logged in, and Pandacap detects that the post is available via Bridgy Fed, it will show the ActivityPub version of the post, to allow you to like and reply to it.

 All data is fetched (unauthenticated) from the individual user's PDS, using `com.atproto.repo.listRecords`; the Bluesky AppView is not used.